West Palm Beach Zantac Lawyer

 Manufacturers of medications have a duty under the law to ensure a product is safe for its intended use, and Sanofi could be in violation of this obligation if you or someone you love has suffered harm as a result of taking Zantac.
 The company could be held liable to provide compensation for the resulting harm.

 A West Palm Beach Zantac lawyer could help you pursue your claim.
 They could work to link a current medical condition to the taking of Zantac and measure your losses to demand appropriate compensation from drug manufacturers.
-Reach out to an experienced attorney at Domnick Cunningham & Whalen to learn more today.
+Reach out to an experienced attorney at Domnick Cunningham & Yaffa to learn more today.